FunC cookbook

 a

-How to contain a body as ref to an internal message cell
+How to contain a body as a ref in an internal message cell

 .